Step Into Historic Petit-Champlain Street, a Living Christmas Card

-As the holiday season approaches, Parc Félix Leclerc, situated in the heart of Petit-Champlain, comes alive with festive lights, a fire pit for warming your hands and visits from Santa.
+As the holiday season approaches, Parc Félix Leclerc, situated in the heart of Petit-Champlain, comes alive with festive lights and a fire pit for warming your hands.
 Everything is blanketed in snow and the feeling of walking through a Christmas village comes alive.

 Local Artisans at Your Fingertips